-CAREER EDUCATION PROGRAMS
+CAREER EDUCATION PROGRAMS ASSOCIATE OF APPLIED SCIENCE DEGREE

-The Associate of Science programs listed on the following pages are designed primarily for the student who wishes to seek employment after two years of college.
+The Associate of Applied Science programs listed on the following pages are designed primarily for the student who wishes to seek employment after two years of college.
 Unless noted otherwise, these programs are not designed for transfer to a senior institution although many of the courses in these programs will transfer and all are college courses.
-Students planning to graduate with an Associate Degree in Career Education are required to complete the general education courses of the core curriculum for career programs listed at the beginning of this section.
+Students planning to graduate with an Associate of Applied Science Degree in Career Education are required to complete the general education courses of the core curriculum for career programs listed at the beginning of this section.